gliu2k/SAP-Datasphere/SAC/Report.md

 # SAP Analystic Cloud

 SAC is SAP reporting platform on cloud.

+**You need to push the logic from the BW Bex queries to the data model or look for the new methods in SAC.
+Some features, like structure and cell, are not supported.**

 # 0. Data Preview in Analytic Model in DataSphere
 ![alt text](/SAC/images/Preview.png?raw=true)